 Easy homemade refrigerator salsa you can make in no time with a food processor and fresh tomatoes.
 Adjust the spice of your homemade salsa by using jalapenos, or create a smoky mild flavor with smoked hatch green chiles.

 We eat alot of Mexican and Southwestern dishes in our family and go through a lot of salsa.
 Luckily in the summer we grow many of the ingredients needed to make homemade salsa, so I’m excited to share our family recipe for homemade salsa with you!

-Generally speaking, paste tomatoes are the best for making a thicker salsa.
+Generally speaking, the best tomatoes for homemade salsa recipes are paste tomatoes.
 Roma tomatoes are great for making homemade salsa because they have a rich flavor, and they tend to have fewer seeds and less juice.

 However, I am a firm believer that you can use just about any tomato you wish to make homemade salsa.
 I like to use some of my heirloom tomatoes from my garden in homemade salsa because we prefer the extra juice.
 If you like a thicker, chunkier salsa, then stick with the paste tomatoes like Roma.

 Ingredients in homemade salsa

 This simple salsa recipe doesn’t require a ton of ingredients and can be adjusted to your own taste preferences.
 You’ll need:

 - Several ripe tomatoes: The star of the show, ripe tomatoes provide a juicy and flavorful base for your salsa.